WV-design/Trinity-toolhead/README.md

 ## This is currently untested, I am still working on it.
 I would love your feedback!
 Discord: gerbz_

+* Made to DUEL! the Y footprint fits within a sherpa mini.
+* Double 3628 fans deliver enough cooling even for hot chambers.
-* The body is a single print to maximize weight, strength and stiffness.
+* Unibody to maximize strength and stiffness with minimal weight.
 * The hotend is supported at the bottom of the heatsink to increase stiffness.
-* Double 3628 fans deliver enough cooling even for hot chambers.
-* Made to DUEL! the Y footprint fits within a sherpa mini.
 * Relatively light weight, estimated ~400g.
 * Good COM